nmxmxh/master-ovasabi/docs/generated/internal/repository/broadcast/README.md

 ### Broadcast

-Broadcast represents a broadcast message in the service_broadcast table
+Broadcast represents a broadcast message in the service_broadcast table.

 ### BroadcastRepository

-BroadcastRepository handles operations on the service_broadcast table
+BroadcastRepository handles operations on the service_broadcast table.

 #### Methods

 ##### Create

-Create inserts a new broadcast record
+Create inserts a new broadcast record.

 ##### Delete

-Delete removes a broadcast and its master record
+Delete removes a broadcast and its master record.

 ##### GetByID

-GetByID retrieves a broadcast by ID
+GetByID retrieves a broadcast by ID.

 ##### List

-List retrieves a paginated list of broadcasts
+List retrieves a paginated list of broadcasts.

 ##### ListPending

-ListPending retrieves a list of pending broadcasts
+ListPending retrieves a list of pending broadcasts.

 ##### Update

-Update updates a broadcast record
+Update updates a broadcast record.

+## Functions

+### SetLogger